-- Convince yourself that the variation of the "merging weight" is moderate. - Check in which $p{\perp}$ regions which jet multiplicity contributes most. - Study how the individual contributions and the sum changes when you run with a maximum of 1 or 0 jets, instead of the default 2. - Compare the $p{\perp}$ spectrum of the W with what you get from running the internal PYTHIA production process, by straightforward modifications of your mymain program. - A major limitation is the size of the event files that come with the standard PYTHIA distribution, for space reasons.
+- Convince yourself that the variation of the "merging weight" is moderate. - Check in which p{\perp} regions which jet multiplicity contributes most. - Study how the individual contributions and the sum changes when you run with a maximum of 1 or 0 jets, instead of the default 2. - Compare the p{\perp} spectrum of the W with what you get from running the internal PYTHIA production process, by straightforward modifications of your mymain01 program. - A major limitation is the size of the event files that come with the standard PYTHIA distribution, for space reasons.
 If you have a decent Internet connection you can download larger files, with 100 000 events for each multiplicity up to W + 4 partons.
-Do this from the PYTHIA home page, in the "Tutorials" section of it, files wp\tree\0.lhe.gz through wp\tree\4.lhe.gz.
+Do this from the PYTHIA home page, in the "Tutorials" section of it, files wp_tree_0.lhe.gz through wp_tree_4.lhe.gz.
 You should gunzip them after downloading.
 (It is also possible to configure PYTHIA so that it can read gzipped files, see the README in the PYTHIA main directory, but this is less trivial.)
 With these files you can repeat the exercise above, and in particular check how much is gained by including the further W+3 and W+4 samples.
 To run through all events in the files takes a while, so check with a fraction of the sample to begin with, and be prepared to do something else while you wait for the full run to complete. - Alternatively, if you are already a MADGRAPH user, you could generate your own LHE files and merge them.
-This would take some time, however, in particular for the higher multiplicities, so may not be an option. - Use a jet finder to analyze the final state, and plot the $p{\perp}$ spectra for the first, second, and third hardest jets, combining separate contributions similarly to what is done in main80.cc for the W $p{\perp}$ spectrum.
-Instructions how to use the built-in

-SlowJet jet finder can be found in Appendix B.2.

-- Check the variation of merged predictions with $t{\rm MS}$ .
+This would take some time, however, in particular for the higher multiplicities, so may not be an option. - Use a jet finder to analyze the final state, and plot the p{\perp} spectra for the first, second, and third hardest jets, combining separate contributions similarly to what is done in main80.cc for the W p{\perp} spectrum.
+Instructions how to use the built-in SlowJet jet finder can be found in Appendix B.2. - Check the variation of merged predictions with $t{\rm MS}$.
 You can do this by using an "inclusive" event sample, and having PYTHIA enforce a stronger $t{\rm MS}$ cut.
-In which phase-space region is the $t{\rm MS}$ variation most visible? - Switch between "wimpy" and "power" showers by choosing values for TimeShower:pTmaxMatch and SpaceShower:pTmaxMatch.
+In which phase-space region is the $t{\rm MS}$ variation most visible? - Switch between the "wimpy" and "power" options for maximal shower scales by choosing values for TimeShower:pTmaxMatch and SpaceShower:pTmaxMatch.
 Are the effects more visible in merged or non-merged predictions?

 Once you have familiarised yourself with the example, you can experiment with more advanced settings in main80.cmnd.
-Alternatively, try to use the example main program main85.cc, which is intended as a general "CKKW-L blackbox".
-This program produces HEPMC events that can directly be processed by standard plotting tools.
+Alternatively, try to use the example main program main85.cc, which is intended as a general "CKKW-L blackbox", or main89.cc, which can be run with several .cmnd files for different matching/merging options.
+Both these programs produce HEPMC events that can directly be processed by standard plotting tools.
 You can also download the dedicated merging tutorial from the PYTHIA home page to learn more.